-&lt;sup>14 The data that are available publicly do not show how much of the total amount of electricity sold on the NSLP each retailer was required to buy (i.e. how much was used by each retailer's customers).
-For illustration purposes only we have assumed that their liability on that day was the same as their market shares as the Commission reported in its 2011/12 Annual Performance Report.
+The data that are available publicly do not show how much of the total amount of electricity sold on the NSLP each retailer was required to buy (i.e. how much was used by each retailer's customers).
+For illustration purposes only we have assumed that their liability on that day was the same as their market shares as reported in the AER's retail statistics.